|Nutritional Guidelines (per serving)|

 Refrigerate for 4 hours before using.

-You can go the extra mile and strain the yogurt after Step 6.
-This will produce the thick yogurt that's used in so many Greek recipes, and it's actually very easy to do.
+- You can go the extra mile and strain the yogurt at the end of the process.
+This will produce the thick yogurt used in so many Greek recipes, and it's actually very easy to do.
 It's a simple matter of squeezing the yogurt through cloth, forcing the liquid out.
 This should result in yogurt of a consistency and texture similar to that of sour cream.